tmaklin/maklin.fi/content/resume.md

 : My PhD focused on statistical modelling of microbiome data from pathogenic bacteria.
-I produced software tools for accurately identifying the bacteria in a sample and pioneered more efficient genomic epidemiological analyses from metagenomics data, which have since been widely adopted by others in the field.
+I produced software tools for accurately identifying the bacteria in a sample and pioneered more efficient genomic epidemiological analyses from metagenomics data, which have since been widely adopted by others in the field. <br><br>

 Heldata oy
 : *Part-time entrepreneur*